When an employer asks you for your Facebook ID or password, what will you do?

-They may ask the Facebook and they will ask the Password.
-Why the HR people password means by seeing your profile they may understand your attitude and your culture, that is it.
-If they are forcing you for the password, tell them that I can't give it to you.
+They may ask for your Facebook ID and password.
+Why do HR people ask for your password?
+By seeing your profile, they may understand your attitude and culture, that's it.
+If they are forcing you for the password, tell them that you can't give it to them.

 From India, Hyderabad